skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/19_links.md

 }
 ```

-This is how the "skip navigation" was achieved for the accessibility site, feel free to use for your own site.
+This is how the "skip navigation" was achieved for the accessibility site.
+Feel free to use for your own site.